zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

       benchmarks are samller than long benchmarks (line `1037-1040`) by providing results similar to the `time_d` column in Table 4.

+As we claimed in the paper(`1066-1067`), we can verify most of our results except 4 specifications which are commented out in the Coq makefile located in `proof/_CoqProject`.

 ## Requirements